Evotix | Health And Safety Software Solutions | Blog

 You probably know the manual process drill—typically someone completes a form and the information in that form must be entered into a spreadsheet or a homegrown database.
 Nothing about this is real-time.
 Entering data into a spreadsheet or siloed database is just not a good long-term solution for visibility into health and safety issues, procedures, processes, or incident.

-No matter how well an organisation manages safety, if its processes are largely manual, there will be human errors.
-Mistakes can’t be predicted or eliminated completely, which means that you could end up making decisions based on the wrong data, causing a ripple effect throughout your organisation.
+No matter how well an organization manages safety, if its processes are largely manual, there will be human errors.
+Mistakes can’t be predicted or eliminated completely, which means that you could end up making decisions based on the wrong data, causing a ripple effect throughout your organization.

 By contrast, health and safety automation improves the flow, quality and consistency of data.
 With health and safety technology, employees have the power to report unwanted events immediately, which delivers more consistent and higher quality data.
 When health and safety technology includes business intelligence and analytics, easy-to-understand dashboards improve understanding in real time.